 Legislative measures target drag shows, renter protections and THC

-While neither versions explicitly name drag shows, it comes after an issue at a Miami hotel in December, where a child was present at a prominent drag show.
+While neither version explicitly names drag shows, it comes after an issue at a Miami hotel in December, where a child was present at a prominent drag show.
 Supporters argue this measure will protect children from mature content, while opponents argue the measure is part of a larger anti-LGBTQ+ agenda.
 Miami Beach Pride hosts its two-day Festival and Parade this weekend, as planned.

 Guests: